daitangio/misterio/README.md

 3. fail fast or loop

 The "@rebuild" pseudo-command will do a `down` + `build` and `up` in one step.
-The "@refresh" will also pull data.
+The "@upgrade" pseudo-command will pull updated images and then rebuild the stack.

 ## Distributed